menu icon

 • Make sauce: In a saucepan combine the stock and mushroom water and bring to the boil.
 Meanwhile in a bowl whisk together the flour, cold water, cream and sour cream until perfectly smooth.
 Add 3 tablespoons of the hot stock mixture whisking in after every addition.
 Then pour the mixture into the saucepan whisking in until thoroughly incorporated.

-• Add wild mushrooms: Add the mushrooms and continue cooking the sauce until it starts bubbling then lower the heat and cook for another minute whisking often.
+• Add mushrooms: Add the mushrooms and continue cooking the sauce until it starts bubbling then lower the heat and cook for 2 more minutes or so whisking often.
 Remove from the heat, season to taste and serve.

 Notes